Chicago Chapter Special Interest Groups

 City Book Group

-The City Book Group meets once a month, on the second Tuesday of the month in the evening at a member's home at 7 pm.
+The City Book Group meets once a month, every month in the evening at a member's home at 7 pm.
 The group selects from both fiction and non-fiction and we try to choose books for which there are not long wait lists at the area public libraries.

 Time: 7 P.M.